Empire / Regency (approx. 1795-1820)

 First of all, the chemise (also called shift), a thin, low-cut and short-sleeved underdress made of cotton in soft colours, that should protect the upper layers from e. g. body odour; a shift was also worn to bed).

-Over the petticoat you wear your dress, which has sleeves; tight or puffed.
-Perhaps it rains this day but you want to take a turn through the shops so you are going to have to lift your fine dress to protect it from the dirt of the streets.
-The less expensive and easier to bleach material of the petticoat still covers the legs and ankles while the dress is safe.
+The stays are followed by the petticoat (not the typical 1950s garment but a sleeveless dress or cut as a long tube skirt starting under the bust held by long shoulder straps).
+The less expensive and easier to bleach material of the petticoat still covers the legs and ankles even if muddy roads force the wearer to lift the outer skirt.
 But beware to show yourself like this in the elegant house of "a single man in possession of a good fortune" or be prepared to hear his his sisters spiteful remarks about your hem being "six inches deep in mud" (see Pride and Prejudice).

 An Autumnal Pelisse, La Belle Assemblee, September 1st 1812.